eahuth/GitGrub/cold-shrimp-salad.md

 Notes:
 - Probably best to boil for exactly three minutes then put into ice bath.
-- Good on toasted brioche with a bit of mayo as a sandwich.
+- Good on toasted brioche with a bit of mayo and avocado as a sandwich.